By John Moore, ProWrestling.net Staffer (@liljohnm)

 Bronco hit Tank with a standing chest stomp to give Price a two count.
 Price body slammed Tank and roared a bit.
 Tank gave Price a boot and tagged in Hank.
 Hank hit Price with a tackle.
 Tank hit Price with a flying shoulder tackle.
 A Picture-in-picture showed a black Chevy pulling up in the parking lot surrounded by security guards.
 Hank and Tank used tags to cut the ring in half on Price.

 Price caught Hank with a chest chop and tagged in Nima.
 Nima body slammed Hank for a two count.
 Tank tagged in and hit Price with a double Body Slam.
-Hank and Tank hit OTM with Ten Punches in the Corner, but both OTM members escaped at 5 into double power bombs.[c]
+Hank and Tank hit OTM with Ten Punches in the Corner, but both OTM members escaped at five into double power bombs.[c]

 Hank ended up catching the hot tag and hit Price with Snake Eyes and a flying shoulder tackle.
 Hank hit Price with a Helicopter slam.
 Back from break, Tank hit Nima with a Suicide Dive.
 Vic joked about Booker getting hit by a dive last week.
 Price slowed things down after hitting Hank with a Superplex.
 Hank and Nima had a Fighting Spirit sequence in the center of the ring.
-Nima no solld a knee.
+Nima no sold a knee.
 Tank no sold a Judas Effect.

 Tank hit Nima with an elbow right into an armbar.
 Price broke it up by power bombing Hank on top of Tank.
 Myles Borne was shown warming up via PIP.
 Hank broke up Price’s pin.
 OTM hit Tank with a double Samoan Drop for a nearfall on Tank.
 Tank held on the ropes to prevent being Power Bombed through the announce table.
 Tank hit OTM with a Cannonball from the apron.
 Tank hit Price with a Swanton Bomb.
 Hank tagged in.
 Hank and Tank took off their shirts and hit Price with the Honk Honk.